Jedediah Smith, one of the nation’s most important trapper-explorers, is killed by Comanche tribesman on the Santa Fe

 Despite having opened many new territories for future pioneers, Smith had little to show for his years of dangerous efforts.
 In 1830, he returned to St. Louis, determined to go into the mercantile business and draft detailed maps of the country he had explored.
 Before he could get started, however, an associate convinced him to take a supply of goods to Santa Fe, New Mexico.

 With a party of 83 men, Smith left St. Louis in early 1831 and headed south along the Cimarron River, a region known to be nearly devoid of potable water.
 Despite his years of wilderness experience, Smith was apparently overconfident in his ability to find water and did not take adequate supplies from St. Louis.
 By mid-May, the party’s water supplies were almost exhausted, and the men started separating each day to search for waterholes.

-On this day in 1831, Smith was riding alone when a hunting party of Comanche Indians attacked him.
+On May 27, 1831, Smith was riding alone when a hunting party of Comanche Indians attacked him.
 Dazed and weakened by lack of water, Smith nonetheless managed to shoot one of the Comanche before he was overwhelmed and killed.